offici5l/Firmware-APK-Extractor/README.md

 ## Firmware-Content-Extractor

+### Firmware-Content-Extractor is used to extract files from the firmware without needing to download the full firmware (using GitHub Actions).

-- extracts the Settings APK from a `.zip` firmware
+- Extract Settings APK from the firmware.zip

-- extracts the boot.img from a `.zip` firmware
+- Extract boot.img from the firmware.zip

-### Usage

-- Fork the repository and trigger the GitHub Action.